The structure group for quasi-linear equations via universal enveloping algebras: Homomorphism to the Connes-Kreimer Hopf algebra

 \mbox{}

 In our setting, the subspace $\gls{LieAlgebraRP}$ of $\mathsf{L}$ relevant for branched rough paths is spanned by $\z^{\bar\gamma} D^{(\0)}\subset{\rm Der}(\mathbb{R}[[\z_k]])$, with multi-indices ${\bar\gamma}$ only depending on $k$ and satisfying (\ref{ckh03}).
-As opposed to $\mathsf{L}$, $\mathsf{L}_{RP}$ is closed under the pre-Lie product $\triangleleft$ on ${\rm Der}(\mathbb{R}[[\z_k]])$.
+As opposed to $\mathsf{L}$, $\mathsf{L}_{RP}$ is closed under the pre-Lie product $\prelie$ on ${\rm Der}(\mathbb{R}[[\z_k]])$.
 Indeed, this follows from fact that by (\ref{ao24}), $\z^{\bar\gamma} (D^{(\0)}\z^\gamma)$ is a linear combination of $\z^{\beta}$'s with $\beta+e_k=\bar\gamma+\gamma+e_{k+1}$ for some $k\ge 0$, so that (\ref{ckh03}) is preserved.
 Moreover, for $D\in\mathsf{L}_{RP}$ we have that $D^\dagger$ preserves $\mathsf{T}_{RP}$.
 Indeed, this follows from \eqref{ao24} and \eqref{ao58} by the same reasoning.
 Finally, there is a canonical (non-degenerate) pairing between $\mathsf{T}_{RP}$ and $\mathsf{L}_{RP}$, which are isomorphic as linear spaces, defined through

-On the classical side, we consider the Grossman-Larson (pre-)Lie algebra $\gls{GLpreLie}$, which as a linear space is the direct sum indexed by trees $\tau$ and thus isomorphic to ${\mathcal B}$; we denote by $\gls{basisGL}$ the standard basis.
+On the classical side, we consider the (pre-)Lie algebra $\gls{GLpreLie}$ introduced by Connes and Kreimer \cite{ConnesKreimer}, which as a linear space is the direct sum indexed by trees $\tau$ and thus isomorphic to ${\mathcal B}$; we denote by $\gls{basisGL}$ the standard basis.
 It comes with the pre-Lie product

 where $n(\tau_1,\tau_2;\tau)$ is the number of single cuts of $\tau$ such that the branch is $\tau_1$ and the trunk is $\tau_2$.
 In other words, $n(\tau_1,\tau_2;\tau)$ is the number of edges of $\tau$ that when removed yields the trees $\tau_1$ and $\tau_2$, where the second one is defined to be the one containing the root of $\tau$.
 The fact that (\ref{fs27}) satisfies the axiom of a pre-Lie product is established in \cite[(103)]{ConnesKreimer}.
 We note that the pre-Lie product can also be recovered from